nfsu/gb/README.md

 ### Gbdev discord server

-The following people have helped me by giving advice on how to approach certain things such as the PPU:
+The following people have helped me by giving advice (in no particular order) on how to approach certain things such as the PPU:

 PinoBatch
 Max (ded)
 NieDzejkob
+GameFuzion
+garrettgu10
+eightlittlebits
+gekkio